tranhelen/tranhelen/_posts/2017-03-27-retrospectivesbringmeproblems.md

 - design
 layout: post
 hero: 82-01.jpg
+hero_alt: Picture of our Designers at the retrospective I'm talking about here
 twitter_desc: How to run a retrospective and get the most out of your team.
 twitter_image: 82-00card.jpg
 ---